ajip21hub/laravel-blog/readme.md

 	``` bash
 	composer require ngodink/laravel-blog
 	```
-2. The service provider will automatically get registered.
+2. The service provider will **automatically get registered**.
 Or you may manually add the service provider in your `config/app.php` file:

    ``` php
    'providers' => [